elibattistoni/electron-react-recipe-manager/README.md

 - Debouncing for validating the form only after a predetermined timeout
 - Saving of the recipes in the local storage
 - Modals for showing the details of a recipe

+To start the project:
+- clone or downlaod the folder
+- npm install
+- npm start